-- Students who are working within the field of urban and regional studies.
+- Post graduate research students working within the field of urban and regional studies.

 - Students may apply for this award if they have completed all their field work, commenced their writing up, and already know the date when they will submit their dissertation (ideally within 6 months of award of funding in March).
 Applicants usually will be in their third or later year of study.